Does Odd-Even Encourage Women To Take Up Driving?

 Moreover, the Delhi government has also recommended to the transport department that this scheme should apply to the 2-wheelers as well.
 However, for the 2-wheelers this rule could be implemented only during the non-peak traffic hours of the day.
 This means the odd-even scheme will apply to the 2-wheelers throughout the day except from 8am to 11am and 5pm to 8pm.
 There are 7.3 million registered 2-wheelers in Delhi, all of which will have to follow the odd-even rules.
 The Delhi government will add 2,000 additional CNG buses on the road during odd-even days to compensate for the increased ridership.

 In recent times, women are increasingly taking up driving and riding and minimizing their reliance on other drivers in their circle as well as on public transport.
 We’ve seen a surge in the purchase of cars with automatic transmission as the traffic situation worsens.
 Not having to deal with the gears and clutch flattens the learning curve considerably and makes it far less stressful to drive in traffic.
-Thus, it is easier for anyone to learn and drive a car.
+Thus, it is easier for women to learn and drive or ride a vehicle.

 This time, the fine for not following the odd-even rule is set at Rs.
 4,000.
 That’s double compared to the fine levied last winter.